-Arrow tattoos symbolism: Sagittarius, hope, overcoming depression.
+Arrow tattoos symbolism: Sagittarius, hope, overcoming difficulties.

 Hamsa Sketch Tattoos

-The Hamsa is a Middle Eastern symbol for the hand of god and is often worn as a sign of protection from divine forces.
+The Hamsa is a Middle Eastern symbol for the hand of God and is often worn as a sign of protection from divine forces.

 Hamsa sketch tattoos are a modern way to wear an ancient and sacred symbol.

-Hamsa tattoos symbolism: Protection, the hand of god.
+Hamsa tattoos symbolism: Protection, the hand of God.

 Dog Paw Sketch Tattoos

 Dog paws can represent a love of dogs in general or a specific special pup in one’s life.

 A dog paw sketch tattoo has a cool artistic look to it.